Danish-572/git-demo/README.md

 # git-demo
-This is a demo account for github
+This is a demo account for github.